Jpunt/sass-t1000/README.md

 </div>
 ```

-This way the elements will be at full width for the 's' layout, they're equally divided for the 'l' layout and something special the 'm' layout.
-But c'mon, 12 columns and a 10px gutter for small screens?
+This way the elements will be at full width for `s`, they're equally divided for `l` layout and something special `m`.
+But c'mon, 12 columns and a `10px` gutter for small screens?
 That's insane.
 Let's clean that up and give large screens a little bit more air as well:

 ```scss
 @import 'T-1000';